Nuggxt/Nuggxt/README.md

 - 🤝 I’m looking for help with **Learning and growing as a developer**

-- ☁️ Always thinking about what could be made to help out others in life and on the web.
+- ☁️ Always thinking about what could be made to help out others in life and on the web!

 <h3 align="center">Connect with me:</h3>
 <p align="center">